Search Programs

 To practice as a veterinary technician in WA, a person must have a license through the Washington State Department of Health.
 Here is one common path to joining this profession:

-• Renew license with the Washington State Department of Health (annually).
-This process involves an application and the completion of 30 hours of continued education (CE) every three years—ten of which can be completed online through a system such as VetMedTeam.
+- Renew license with the Washington State Department of Health (annually).
+This process involves an application and the completion of 20 hours of continued education (CE) every two years.
+Online courses, such as those completed through a system such as MedVet teams, “are not subject to an hour limitation,” but must meet specific criteria to qualify.

 AVMA-Accredited Veterinary Technician Programs in Washington (WA)